Skip to Content

 My Experience

 Another reason I prefer South America is the weather.
 I really don’t enjoy tropical climates.
 I much prefer cooler weather.
 The cool weather in the Andes region suits me best.
 Central America was a bit too hot and humid for me.
-There are cooler spots in the highlands.

 The author at Christ the Redeemer, Rio de Janeiro